Denver Museums: 8 Attractions for Art, Culture and New Experiences

 Some exhibits change, however the museum has 10 permanent exhibits.
-A few examples include Discovery Zone, Prehistoric Journey, Space Odyssey and Egyptian Mummies.
+Examples include Discovery Zone, Prehistoric Journey, Space Odyssey and Egyptian Mummies.
 Temporary exhibits have ranged from Cuba! and Mindbender Mansion to Leonardo da Vinci.
-In addition, guests also enjoy attending IMAX movies and watching shows at the on-site planetarium.
+In addition, guests enjoy attending IMAX movies and watching planetarium shows.

 Forney Museum of Transportation

 Celebrate the transportation industry at Forney Museum of Transportation.
 For over 60 years, the attraction has collected, preserved and showcased pieces that represent transportation’s continued innovations.

 Browse more than 600 artifacts, including locomotives, buggies, motorcycles, aircraft and vintage apparel.
 Must-sees include a 1927 Rolls-Royce, Amelia Earheart’s Gold Bug Kissel and Union Pacific Big Boy Locomotive.
 Changing exhibits have included wax figures and antique clothing, rare motorcycles, and model trains.

 Denver Art Museum